PowerBiDevCamp/TranslationsBuilder/Docs/Installation Guide.md

 > The current version of Translations Builder is **version 2.1**.

-NOTE: If you have previously installed Translations Builder 2.0, you should first uninstall that version using the Windows **Add and remove programs** feature.
+> If you previously installed Translations Builder 2.0, you must first uninstall that version using the Windows **Add and remove programs** feature.
 Once you have uninstalled Translations Builder 2.0, you can continue with these setup instructions.